 Aged cotija (also known as añejo) takes on a firmer texture and has a sharper, tangier, more "aged" flavor.
-It's similar to parmesan cheese once grated.
+Once grated, it's quite similar to parmesan cheese.

 Funny enough, cotija cheese is often referred to as Mexican parmesan!

 Traditionally, cotija cheese is not vegan.
-But, we've worked incredibly hard to emulate the flavor, texture, and consistency for you using only the necessary ingredients.
+But, we've worked incredibly hard to emulate the flavor, texture, and consistency for you while only using the necessary ingredients.

-So rest assured, our cotija cheese is 100% vegan and gluten-free.
+So rest assured, this cotija cheese substitute is 100% vegan and gluten-free.

 If you've ever been to Mexico, you'll have seen your fair share of both cotija cheese and queso fresco.
 While they have similar uses, both provide unique elements to a meal.